 Section 504 of the Rehabilitation Act of 1973 (504) and the Americans with Disabilities Act Amendments Act of 2008 (ADAAA) prohibit discrimination against individuals with disabilities.
-Mercer University is committed to providing persons with disabilities, who are otherwise qualified, an equal opportunity to access a Mercer education and fully participate in Mercer programs and events through the provision of reasonable and appropriate accommodations, alternative formats and an accessible campus.
+Mercer University is committed to providing persons with disabilities an equal opportunity to access a Mercer education and fully participate in Mercer programs and events through the provision of reasonable and appropriate accommodations, alternative formats, assistive technology, accessible web content and an accessible campus.

 No qualified individual with a disability will, solely by reason of his/her disability, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity offered by an educational institution receiving federal funding.
-With respect to post-secondary educational services, "qualified" means "a person who meets the academic and technical standards requisite to admission or participation in the educational program or activity whether with or without reasonable modifications to rules, policies or practices; the removal of architectural, communication or transportation barriers; or the provision of auxiliary aids and services."
+With respect to post-secondary educational services, "qualified" means "a person who meets the academic and technical standards requisite to admission, employment or participation in the educational program or activity whether with or without reasonable modifications to rules, policies or practices; the removal of architectural, communication, technological or transportation barriers; or the provision of auxiliary aids and services."

-As required by law, students requesting accommodations for a disability must initially self-identify as a student with a disability by registering with the ACCESS and Accommodation Office (AAO).
+As required by law, students requesting accommodations for a disability must initially self-identify as a student with a disability by registering with the ACCESS and Accommodation Office (AAO) for their campus.
+Campus contacts may be found on the Contact Us page.
 Only students who are registered with AAO will be eligible to request accommodations and be recognized by the institution as a student with a disability.
 Accommodations are approved by the ACCESS Coordinators or a Disability Petition Committee on a case-by-case basis and may require additional or updated medical documentation to be submitted.
 Employees requesting Disability Accommodations should contact the Equal Opportunity Officer in Human Resources.
 Visitors should contact the office they are visiting or the event coordinator to request Disability Accommodations for their visit or event.
-Event coordinators should review the Campus Event Accessibility Policy and consult with the ADA/504 Coordinator to make sure that equal access is provided.

 Students taking Distance Education or Online courses are not required to meet with the ACCESS Coordinator to register and request accommodations.
 They may complete the process using phone, fax and email.
 Mercer does not provide technology or software for use at a student's home or for off-campus use.
-It is assumed that students will seek technology needed for online courses and accessibility of their home computer through Georgia Vocational Rehabilitation, their local Center for Independent Living or regular student financial aid sources.
-Alternative textbooks are computer-based and require a computer with Adobe Reader or other reader software from the Georgia Alternative Media Access Center (AMAC).
+It is assumed that students will seek technology and software needed for online courses and accessibility of their personal computer through Georgia Vocational Rehabilitation, their local Center for Independent Living or regular student financial aid funds.
+Alternative textbooks are computer-based and require a computer with Adobe Reader or other reader software.
 Students who need assistance with accessing Mercer Blackboard content, Mercer website content or using campus-based computers should contact the ACCESS Coordinator, the course instructor and the Mercer IT HelpDesk to resolve the problem.